How to Use K-means for Big Data Clustering?: Introduction

-We will regard all of the above properties to be required.
-However, it is possible to list some more optional desirable properties: \begin{enumerate} \item Algorithm has global convergence properties; \item Versatility of the algorithm with respect to its application to small, large and big data; \item Algorithm is able to obtain comparable or better results than the traditional state-of-the-art algorithms; \item Simplicity of the algorithm and the use of the minimal number of the ingredients within the algorithm; \item Relatively small computational cost; \item Minimal number of the hyperparameters and a large role of intuition in the ability to choose them. \end{enumerate}

-The vast majority of the existing MSSC algorithms are designed for small data, a smaller portion of them is devoted to large data, and only a few can be directly applied to big data.
-At the same time, none of these algorithms satisfies the entire list the above-mentioned properties.
-Therefore, it is crucial to develop such an MSSC algorithm that would really possess all of the properties of a “pure big data” algorithm.

-In this article, we consider only the type of big data that has a large number of vector representations and a relatively small number of features (vector components).
-This is mainly due to the use of Euclidean distance in the MSSC problem, which is known to be not the best metric for measuring distances between high-dimensional vectors~\cite{Aggarwal2001}.
+In this article, we consider only the type of big data with many vector representations and a relatively small number of features (vector components).
+This choice is mainly due to the use of Euclidean distance in the MSSC problem, which is not the best metric for measuring distances between high-dimensional vectors~\cite{Aggarwal2001}.

-Modern industrial information systems accumulate a vast amount of data.
-A complete iteration through all the records in a dataset leads to significant time costs.
-For example, modern search engines perform indexing for hundreds of terabytes of information from web pages.
-Many existing data analysis algorithms, according to their intrinsic logic, require multiple iterations through the dataset and utilize too much memory.
-This makes them unsuitable for big data and creates an urgent need to build novel algorithms that minimize the overall number of complete iterations through the data and the amount of RAM used.

-Applying preliminary feature normalization also requires a complete pass through the entire dataset.
-Therefore, it is desirable to perform normalization directly at the stage of data collection while the dataset is forming.
-Also, the MSSC functionality itself allows for clustering of datasets with non-normalized numerical features.
+The MSSC problem has been well studied theoretically~\cite{Cuong2020}.
+Numerous approximate~\cite{Capo2020} and a number of exact~\cite{Piccialli2022} algorithms were proposed.
+However, most of these algorithms either have a linear or superlinear dependence of the required computational costs on the dataset size.
+Hence, most of existing approaches are only suitable for relatively small datasets.
+The NP-hardness of MSSC~\cite{Aloise2009} and the size of practical datasets explain why most MSSC algorithms are heuristics, designed to produce an approximate solution in a reasonable computational time~\cite{Gribel2019}.
+Nowadays, much of the research in this field is directed toward developing effective methods for solving the NP-hard MSSC problem~\cite{Aloise2009} in real practical conditions of large and big datasets~\cite{Karmitsa2018}, where most of the classical methods have shown a lack of efficiency.

+Algorithmic ingredients are a set of typical high-level operations that constitute common components of various search algorithms that solve the problem in question.
+When building advanced heuristics, it is important to keep them simple, using as few algorithmic ingredients as possible to provide the best possible result~\cite{Mladenovic2022}.
+Often, efficiency and future popularity of the developed heuristic directly depend on its simplicity since this leads to the decrease in computational and time costs.
+Simplicity of the heuristic is especially important for big data processing.